-FIN 734 Building Shareholder Value
+FIN 734 Building Shareholder Value Through Competitive Analysis

-Through Competitive Analysis
+Through Competitive Analysis 3 credits Prerequisites: FIN 630, OPR 507 and 670, ACC 600.

-Prerequisites: FIN 630, OPR 507 and 670, ACC 600.
 Examines the shareholder value creation process in the context of competitive analysis.
 Competing concepts of value creation are evaluated including Free Cash Flow, EPS, Market Value Added, and Economic Profit (EVA).
 The concepts are developed and tested through student teams executing a competitive analysis, conducting a valuation analysis for two publicly held companies, and reporting their results to the class.